 - Process until combined, but still some visible beans left.

 - Remove the mixture from the processor and add to a bowl along with reserved beans, green onion, oats and bell pepper.
 Stir to combine.

 - Form into patties (use an ice cream scoop or grab some and form with your hands).

-- Place patties on a wax paper lined sheet pan and freeze for a little (this makes them easier to handle when cooking).
+- Place patties onto a wax paper-lined sheet pan and freeze for a little (this makes them easier to handle when cooking).

 - Fry in a greased skillet.

 - Flip to cook other side.